ggosti/fcGMM/README.md

 # fcMGM

-The program reqiores the existence of a file descirbing were the cytofluorometer outpufiles are placed.
+The program requires the existence of a file descirbing were the cytofluorometer outpufiles are placed.

 ```
 folder1/